pola-rs/polars/docs/user-guide/expressions/lists.md

 --8<-- "python/user-guide/expressions/lists.py:count_errors_regex"
 ```

 If you're unfamiliar with the `(?i)`, it's a good time to look at the documentation for the `str.contains` function in Polars!
-The rust regex crate provides a lot of additional regex flags that might come in handy.
+The Rust regex crate provides a lot of additional regex flags that might come in handy.

 ## Row-wise computations